dolcikey/Cape_Town_AirBNB/README.md

    "cell_type": "markdown",
    "metadata": {},
    "source": [
+    "Models in Data Science are a powerful tool that can help us predict accuracy or interpret the impact of the variance on data set.
+Feature engineering allows us to build features and find statistically relevent information with the help of statistics in the way of statistical testing. \n", "\n",
     "This model proved challenging to work with as the amount of features was somewhat smaller than I had hoped.
-In combination with crime statistics, it did seem to be enough to help bring the baseline RMSE down $33 but pushed the R2 up to .995!
-I would say for the accuracy of the model, I would advise more data would be needed to accurately predict the pricing of an AirBnBs in Cape Town such as bedrooms and amenities.
-The crime rates in Cape Town do seem to play a major role in where AirBnBs are located as well as having Entire house/apt listed rather than a shared room. "
+In combination with crime statistics, it did seem to be enough to help bring the baseline RMSE down $178 but pushed the R2 up to .995! \n", " \n",
+    "I would say for the accuracy of the model, I would advise more data would be needed to accurately predict the pricing of an AirBnBs in Cape Town such as bedrooms and amenities, and more time to feature engineer and run additional statistical testing. \n", " \n",
+    "    - The crime rates in Cape Town do seem to play a major role in where AirBnBs are located.
+Having gaps where crime is very high. \n", "    - Having Entire house/apt listed rather than a shared room does effect price. \n", "    - Distance to city center is not necessarily a factor on price, but there are more expensive options in the city center. \n", "    - Number of reviews is statistically relevant to the price. \n", "    \n",
+    "Frome a business standpoint, I believe investing in predicting the price of an AirBnb is a great tool to assess real estate investments, helping local South Africans price out their home when they are looking to take a holiday.\n"
    ]
   }
  ],